What will I learn?

 Associate of Arts

-This program prepares students for careers in performance, school or studio teaching, music business, music theory and composition, and/or successful transfer to four-year institutions.
-Students will take courses of music theory, aural theory, and music history.
+This program prepares students for careers in music including: K-12, college, and or studio teaching, performance, music business, music theory and composition, and/or successful transfer to four-year institutions.
+Students will take courses in written and aural theory, music history, keyboard, musicianship and applied lessons.

 Available at the Cheyenne main campus.